RCBiczok/ParaUnity/README.md

    nmake
    ```

-   `PARAVIEW_DIR` is the directory where you unpacked and compiled ParaView source reside.
+   `<PARAVIEW_DIR>` is the directory where your extracted and compiled ParaView source reside.
 4. **Compile the Unity Player component:** Navigate to the subfolder `Unity/ParaViewEmbeddedPlayer`
    And open the project with the Unity Editor.